-Smoke can agitate the space behind your throat and nose causing swelling and a build up of mucus9.
+Smoke can agitate the space behind your throat and nose causing swelling and a build up of mucus.7

 This will cause the airways to be too thin and reduce air flow which can result in heavier snoring.

-Not getting enough sleep can encourage the muscles and tissues in your throat to relax more than usual and this can partially block your airways10.
+Not getting enough sleep can encourage the muscles and tissues in your throat to relax more than usual and this can partially block your airways.8

 This is a bit of a catch 22 as snoring can mean that you are often waking up throughout the night and not getting enough sleep, which in turn makes your snoring worse!

-Blocked airways or a stuffy nose can make breathing more difficult and create a vacuum in the throat, which can cause snoring11.
+Blocked airways or a stuffy nose can make breathing more difficult and create a vacuum in the throat, which can cause snoring.9